The Library of Lost Wands

 Speaking solely to the wizard, the ministry witch said, “Are these creatures yours?”

-“No,” replied the wizard, then, upon noticing the witch’s raised brow, continued “we are traveling together.”
+“No,” replied the wizard, then, upon noticing the witch’s raised brow, continued “we are travelling together.”

 “This is Gringlehop…”

 “Not them,” she interrupted, her reedy lips pursed as her wand prodded one protesting goblin in the ribs “The Ministry requires your name.”

 “My name is Fion Alba-Heinz” the wizard replied with a hard stare.